aws/karpenter-provider-aws/designs/v1beta1-full-changelist.md

 ### `karpenter.sh/do-not-evict` →  `karpenter.sh/do-not-disrupt`

-Karpenter validates disruption across NodeClaims and determines which NodeClaims/Nodes it is allowed to disrupt as part of the deprovisioning flow.
+Karpenter validates disruption across NodeClaims and determines which NodeClaims/Nodes it is allowed to disrupt as part of the disruption flow.
 While eviction is part of the termination process, it’s more accurate to say that the `karpenter.sh/do-not-evict` annotation actually prevents Karpenter’s disruption of the NodeClaim/Node rather than the eviction of it.

 ###  `karpenter.sh/do-not-consolidate`  → `karpenter.sh/do-not-disrupt`